 Sugar Dragon S8, developed by the grand master Paul Thomson, is a petite little guy in the dragon fruit family.
 But it packs a ton of flavor.

-It is a red skin, red flesh dragon fruit that's just a bit bigger than the size of a duck egg.
+It is a red skin, red flesh dragon fruit that's just a bit bigger than the size of an Easter egg.
 This guy is sooo sooo sweet.

 Its skin is very thin and easy to peel off.
 It's also juicy and has crunchy big seeds like the Palora.
 The taste is similar to berries.

 Physical Graffiti has bigger fruits than Sugar Dragon.
 The inside flesh shows a beautiful fuse of pink and white.
 Some has a deep dark red blood-like color.

 Regarding taste, Physical Graffiti is not as sweet as the S8 we've seen above.
 It has this perfect balance between sweetness and tartness which many people love.
 It's not over-powering, not too sweet either.
 Some describe Physical Graffiti as tasting like golden kiwis.

 Delight looks like a regular dragon fruit.
 The fruits can be very big and up to 1.5 lbs (680 grams).

 Like White Sapphire, the inside of Delight is light pale pink.
 If you leave it to ripen more, it will get more pink inside.

 Delight tastes like a melon with that rindy crisp flavor.
 It's refreshing and a little bit tangy.
 You may also get a tiny bit of saltiness in it.